z03h/ext-reactions/docs/source/quickstart.rst

     # 'prefix ' is the normal command_prefix for message commands.
     # '🤔' is the reaction prefix.
-It must be added to start listening for command emojis.
+It must be added to start listening for prefix emojis.
     # A user can only have 1 listening session at once.
     # If they mess up the command they must end the session by removing
     # 🤔(reaction prefix) and adding the reaction prefix again.